jcrobak/parquet-python/docs/source/index.rst

 - choice of compression per-column and various optimized encoding schemes; ability to choose row divisions and partitioning on write.
 - acceleration of both reading and writing using `numba <http://numba.pydata.org/>`_
 - ability to read and write to arbitrary file-like objects, allowing interoperability with `s3fs <http://s3fs.readthedocs.io/>`_, `hdfs3 <http://hdfs3.readthedocs.io/>`_, `adlfs <https://github.com/Azure/azure-data-lake-store-python>`_ and possibly others.
-- (in development) can be called from `dask <http://dask.pydata.org>`_, to enable parallel reading and writing with Parquet files, possibly distributed across a cluster.
+- can be called from `dask <http://dask.pydata.org>`_, to enable parallel reading and writing with Parquet files, possibly distributed across a cluster.

 Caveats, Known Issues
 ---------------------